-Small businesses cannot always afford to reward their employees appropriately.
-However, there are several ways you can treat your staff, free of charge.
+Small businesses can't always afford to reward their employees appropriately.
+However, there are several ways you can treat your staff free of charge.

 A happy workforce is a more productive workforce, so it is always a good idea to make sure your employees know when they have done a job well.
 However, if you're a small business owner it can be difficult to find room in the budget for any kind of meaningful gift, especially if you need to reward multiple people.